-Marginal cord insertion is a type of abnormal cord insertion.
+Marginal cord insertion, also known as a 'battledore insertion', is a type of abnormal cord insertion.

 Marginal placental abruption is the most common type of placental abruption wherein a hematoma is seen as the name suggests in the margin of the placenta and the blood collects below the chorionic membrane.
 It is most often seen in placentae that are partially implanted in the lower uterine segm...

 A marginal placental previa (or grade 2 placenta previa) is a form of placenta previa where placental tissue reaches the margin of the internal cervical os, but does not cover it.